An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: Optimal Online Smoother

 Given a series of realizations for the observable $\vx$, $\big\{\vx^0,\vx^1,\ldots,\vx^n\big\}$, where $\vx^j$ was obtained $\dt$ time units after $\vx^{j-1}$ for $j=1,\ldots,n$, we let $\vm{s}^{j,n}$ and $\mr{s}^{j,n}$ denote the discrete smoother posterior mean and the discrete smoother posterior covariance, respectively, when evaluated at time $t=t_j$ and conditioned on this realization of $\vx$ up to time $t=t_n$, where $0\leq j\leq n$ (see Theorem \ref{thm:smoothing}).
 In other words, we define

 Notice how we explicitly note the dependence of the smoother state estimates on the length of the observational period.
-As is known by the discrete-time counterpart of Theorem \ref{thm:condgaussianity} (see Theorem 13.3 in Liptser \& Shiryaev \cite{liptser2001statisticsII}), the smoother posterior distribution $\pp\big(\vy^j\big|\vx^s, s=0,\ldots,n\big)$ is ($\pp$-a.s.) conditionally Gaussian, $\mathcal{N}_l(\vm{\normalfont{s}}^{j,n},\mr{\normalfont{s}}^{j,n})$, and it is possible to show that the conditional mean $\vm{\normalfont{s}}^{j,n}$ and conditional covariance $\mr{\normalfont{s}}^{j,n}$ of the discrete smoother at time step $t_j$ when conditioning up to the $n$-th observation satisfy the following recursive backward difference equations for $n\in\mathbb{N}$ and $j=0,1,\ldots,n-1$ \cite{andreou2024martingale} (under regularity assumptions \textbf{\blue{(1)}}--\textbf{\blue{(12)}} in Appendix \ref{sec:app1} and all other assumed conditions):
+As is known by the discrete-time counterpart of Theorem \ref{thm:condgaussianity} (see Theorem 13.3 in Liptser \& Shiryaev \cite{liptser2001statisticsII}), the smoother posterior distribution $\pp\big(\vy^j\big|\vx^s, s=0,\ldots,n\big)$ is ($\pp$-almost surely) conditionally Gaussian, $\mathcal{N}_l\big(\vm{\normalfont{s}}^{j,n},\mr{\normalfont{s}}^{j,n}\big)$, and it is possible to show that the conditional mean $\vm{\normalfont{s}}^{j,n}$ and conditional covariance $\mr{\normalfont{s}}^{j,n}$ of the discrete smoother at time step $t_j$ when conditioning up to the $n$-th observation satisfy the following recursive backward difference equations for $n\in\mathbb{N}$ and $j=0,1,\ldots,n-1$ (under the regularity conditions \textbf{\blue{(1)}}--\textbf{\blue{(13)}} in Appendix \ref{sec:app1} and all other assumptions thus far) \cite{andreou2024martingale}: